-The purpose of this action is to provide the individual with an opportunity to dispute any incorrect information contained in the background check report to avoid being fired or denied employment.
-Should the company fail to furnish this information, the employee or applicant may be eligible for legal recourse.
+The purpose of this is to provide you with an opportunity to dispute any incorrect information contained in the background check report to avoid being fired or denied employment.

 Rite Aid is facing a class action lawsuit over its use of background checks during the hiring process, amid claims job applicants aren't given a chance to defend themselves from accusations of theft.… More